UN Sustainable Development Goals

 Research

-- The Wind Engineering, Energy and the Environment (WindEEE) Institute at Western is home to the world's first three-dimensional wind-testing chamber, allowing scientists to address important scientific, economic and societal challenges related to wind while evaluating energy potential and damage risks.
+• The Wind Engineering, Energy and the Environment Research Institute at Western is home to the world’s first 3D wind-testing chamber, allowing scientists to address important scientific, economic, and societal challenges related to wind while evaluating energy potential and damage risks.

 Outreach

-- The Multi-Hazard, Risk and Resilience Group gathers researchers from different Departments and Faculties at Western and aims to address national and global challenges related to disaster risk reduction against natural catastrophe.
+• The Multi-Hazard Risk and Resilience Group gathers researchers from different departments and faculties at Western and aims to address national and global challenges related to disaster risk reduction against natural catastrophes.

 Teaching